4bstr4ct/cbuild/readme.md

 Currently tool:
 1. Passed on [Fedora Silverblue 36](https://getfedora.org/en/silverblue/) GCC
+2. Passed on Windows 10 MinGW-GCC
-2. Failed on Windows 10 MSVC
+3. Failed on Windows 10 MSVC
-3. Was not tested on anything else
+4. Was not tested on anything else

 ## How to